techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (56)
 Suppose a source file contains a large number of import statements and one class definition.
 How do the imports affect the time required to load the class?
 (Choose one.)

-a.
-Class loading takes no additional time.
+A. Class loading takes no additional time.

-b.
-Class loading takes slightly more time.
+B. Class loading takes slightly more time.

-c.
-Class loading takes significantly more time. d.
+C. Class loading takes significantly more time.

+D.

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: